Tecterra: Programs

-Tecterra supports companies through their funding and support programs.
+Tecterra supports companies through funding and support programs.
 Companies are invited to apply to their programs at any time, and an internal review process is conducted alongside Tecterra's advisory committees.
 Programs include:

 Industry Investment Program (IND)

 The Industry Investment Program enables and supports small to medium size Alberta geomatics companies in the development and commercialization of innovative geomatics solutions for integrated resource management.
 Funding is focused on solutions for energy, forestry, agriculture, environment, land management and land development.
 Companies that apply under this program are eligible to receive from $150,000 to $500,000 in matching contribution.
 Funding is provided as an interest free loan repayable only after commercial success.